University of St Andrews Moodle

 • Providing training and support on the creation of accessible content to staff with editor access to Moodle courses.

-• Promoting the use of Blackboard Ally to staff (as a means of diagnosing accessibility issues with Moodle content) and to students (as a means of downloading content in alternative formats).
+• Promoting the use of Anthology Ally to staff as a means of diagnosing accessibility issues with Moodle content.

 Preparation of this accessibility statement